naiveHobo/HoboBERT/README.md

 # HoboBERT

-Ensemble of 10 modified BERT Small models for Microsoft AI Challenge
+Ensemble of 10 modified BERT Base models for prediction of best answers for queries on search engines.

 ### Implementation